 Are you wanting to study A Levels but stuck trying to decide between school and college?

-The best way to find out more about us is to attend our Open Evening on Thursday 16th January, but in the mean time we’ve put together a few key differences between studying A levels at College vs school, and explain why choosing to study at a sixth form college like High Pavement could give you the advantage when it comes to preparing for university level study, or future employment.
+We’ve put together a few key differences between studying A levels at College vs school, and explain why choosing to study at a sixth form college like High Pavement could give you the advantage when it comes to preparing for university level study, or future employment.

 Dedicated staff with specialist subject knowledge